-There are various locations on the body where tattoos will generally fade much quicker than if they were placed on other areas.
+There are various locations on the body where tattoos will generally fade much quicker than other areas.

-Likewise, if you get a tattoo in an area that commonly rubs against anything else (like clothing for example) that tattoo will generally fade at a faster rate.
-Tattoo’s on top of the feet is a great example here.
+Likewise, if you get a tattoo in an area that commonly rubs against anything else (like tight clothing, for example), that tattoo will generally fade at a faster rate.
+Tattoos on top of the feet is a great example here.
 Constant rubbing between the feet and socks/shoes will, over time, cause the tattoo to fade slowly until it begins to become noticeably apparent.